 The band continued and continue to operate with no manager, booking agent, publisher, et al, but they get by.
 And they work equally well with pop musicians, rock n rollers and the avant garde.
 The group is independent, maverick, diligent, daft, blah blah.

-2019 saw the recording of a new album plus filming of a feature length Nightingales documentary film, “King Rocker” -written by brilliant stand up comedian Stewart Lee, directed by Michael Cumming (‘Brass Eye’, ‘Toast Of London’, etc) – and the recording of a new album.
+2019 saw the recording of a new album plus filming of a feature length Nightingales documentary film, “King Rocker” – written and presented by brilliant stand up comedian Stewart Lee, directed by Michael Cumming (‘Brass Eye’, ‘Toast Of London’, etc).